Help us improve your experience.

 colon, formal-name, and leading

 The colon statement inserts a colon after the node’s label in an output field.
-If the formatting instructions include both the colon and leading statements, the node’s label and a colon are inserted before the node’s value in the output.
+If the formatting instructions include both the colon and leading statements, the output inserts the node’s label and a colon before the node’s value.
 For example:

 To insert the label and a colon in the output field, include the leading and colon statements within the format statement.
 The placement of the statements determines the scope and whether the statements affect a single field, all fields in a single line, or all lines.

-When you execute the RPC, the label and a colon are included in the output for that field.
+When you execute the RPC, the output for that field includes the label and a colon.

 comma

 The comma statement appends a comma to the node’s value in the output.
-It is used in conjunction with the space statement to create comma-delimited fields in a line of output.
+It is used with the space statement to create comma-delimited fields in a line of output.
 For example:

 To generate a comma and a space after a node’s value in the output field, include the comma and space statements within the format statement.
 The placement of the statements within the format statement determines the scope.
 Placing the statements within a single field generates a comma and space for that field only.
 Placing the statements directly under the format statement applies the formatting to all fields.